 The value of diversity in the new skills age

-Cheryl Allen , HR Director – Culture & Transformation
+Cheryl Allen , Head of Culture & Transformation, Northern Europe, Atos

 Cheryl is a HR future thinker, with lots of energy, passion and opinions on HR and the future of work.
 She is experienced across the full spectrum of HR and a variety of industries, including IT, government, utilities and healthcare.
 A strategic thinker, who is able to influence senior stakeholders to drive change and a people agenda that positively impacts business performance.
 Cheryl is currently leading the agenda of transformation, HR analytics & automation, diversity & inclusion and employee engagement in the UK and Ireland.